RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Note:** These directories are case sensitive on Unix, so creating a directory named `Nes` instead of `nes` won't work.

 That's it, start ES-DE and the NES game system should be populated.
 You can now scrape information and media for the games, and assuming you've setup RetroArch correctly with the Nestopia UE core, you can launch the games.
+If you instead prefer to use any of the three alternative emulators listed above (FCEUmm, Mesen or QuickNES) you can install one of these cores instead and change your emulator preference using the _Alternative emulators_ interface in the _Other settings_ menu.
+Note that alternative emulators are only available for some game systems.

 ### Multiple game files installation